enactjs/docs/pages/docs/tutorials/tutorial-kitten-browser/app-setup/index.md

 the guide.

 > We'll use the placeholder image site [LoremFlickr](http://loremflickr.com/) to source our images.
 > If you're not a fan of kittens, you're welcome to substitute a different keyword in the URLs.
-No judgements.
+No judgments.

 ### Directory Structure